uselotus/lotus/README.md

 #### :pisces: One-click Deploy with Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+To get this running properly, you will need to make a couple of modifications to the project.
+Navigate to the resources dashboard for your project (`https://dashboard.heroku.com/apps/<your-app-name>/resources`) and do the following:
+1. Edit the `web`, `worker`, and `beat` dynos to have at least 1 dyno each.
+2. Update the `Heroku Data for Redis` add-on to be at at least the lowest paid tier.
+The free tier is not compatible with Lotus.
+3. Optionally, re-provision the `Heroku Postgres` add-on to be at at least the lowest paid tier.
+The free tier has only 10,000 rows, which is not enough for most Lotus use-cases.
 #### :computer: Set up locally
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 2. Clone the repo and navigate to the project